-On WIN32 systems, building shared libraries is the default setting and you will need to add fullpathname to \$(INSTALL_LOCATION)/bin/\$(EPICS_HOST_ARCH) to your path.
-Building shared libraries is determined by the value of the macro SHARED_LIBRARIES in CONFIG_SITE or os/CONFIG.Common.<host> (either YES or NO).
+On WIN32 systems, building shared libraries is the default setting and you will need to add fullpathname to \$ (INSTALL_LOCATION) / to your path so the shared libraries, dlls, can be found during the build.
+Building shared libraries is determined by the value of the macro SHARED_LIBRARIES in CONFIG_SITE or os/CONFIG.Common.https://libraries.com/bost/ (either YES or NO).

-4.2.4 Startup files
+4.2.4 Directory names